HBO Max UK: price, plans, supported devices and how to watch

 TNT Sports add-on

-Existing TNT Sports streaming subscribers won't lose access when this happens, but how they watch will depend on how they originally signed up.
-Customers who subscribed directly or via discovery+ can simply download the HBO Max app and sign in with the same account details, while those who get TNT Sports through a TV provider such as EE, BT or Sky will continue to access it through their existing platform, which will handle the transition automatically.
+Existing TNT Sports subscribers keep their access.
+Those who subscribed directly or via discovery+ can download the HBO Max app and sign in with the same account details.
+Customers accessing TNT Sports through BT, EE or Sky continue to watch through their existing platform as before.

 Who standalone suits best